 The eight New Zealand Societies are members of The Arts Society, one of the world’s leading arts charities.
 Founded in 1968 in England by Patricia Fay, there are now more than 375 Societies throughout the UK, Europe, Asia, Australia and New Zealand, with a combined membership of over 90,000.
 Each local Society brings together like-minded individuals to share their appreciation of, and commitment to, the arts.
 All Societies offer a programme of lively, informative and entertaining lectures and study days.
 In 2001 the very first UK- accredited lecturer visited Christchurch to launch New Zealand’s inaugural Society.
-In the intervening 15 years, Societies have been established in Auckland, Wellington, Nelson, Waikato, Hawke’s Bay, and Marlborough and, most recently in Dunedin, and New Zealand is very proud to now have over 1,400 members nationally.
+In the intervening 15 years, Societies have been established in Auckland, Wellington, Nelson, Waikato, Hawke’s Bay, Marlborough and Dunedin, and New Zealand is very proud to now have over 1,400 members nationally.

 Forming New Societies